AdamPillis/GolfMania/README.md

 Within DevTools, the lighthouse report is used to test overall performance of the website.

-Performance has been categorised and is the only element not above 90% given that some of the images take much longer to load given their size i.e. main landing image which is essential to be good quality and big to attract new site visitors.
+Performance has been categorised and is one element not above 90% in some pages given that some of the images take much longer to load given their size i.e. main landing image which is essential to be good quality and big to attract new site visitors.

 **Landing Page**